 Communication is an integral part of a travel manager’s job.
-Before the emergence of online booking tools (such as those offered by TravelPerk), travel managers invested time and energy into building good relationships with local and international travel service providers.
+Before the emergence of online booking tools, travel managers invested time and energy into building good relationships with local and international travel service providers.
 This included negotiating the best deals with airlines and hotels or searching for the best corporate travel programs for the company.
 Good travel managers who have remained up-to-date with the latest technology available for the industry spend less time doing this now.

 On the other hand, a travel manager is in constant communication with internal staff in assisting with travel needs as well as communicating and reinforcing the internal travel policy.
 The type and tone of communication will vary depending on the seniority level of the staff members.